kinyonyi/sicp/README.md

 ## Features

-- **Sentiment Analysis**: Classify tweets as positive, negative, or neutral using pre-built sentiment analysis tools.
+- **Sentiment Analysis**: Classify tweets as positive and negative using pre-built sentiment analysis tools.
 - **Country-Specific Filtering**: Filter tweets by a specific country, based on location metadata provided by the Twitter API.
 - **Temporal Sentiment Tracking**: Track sentiment trends over a 12-month period.
 - **CSV Data Handling**: Tools for reading and processing CSV files containing tweet data.